Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Final results from the chiral-continuum-finite-volume fits

+We consider $\{4^{N\pi},2^\text{sim},{\widehat z}^2\}$ and $\{4^{N\pi},2^\text{sim}, {\widehat P}_2\}$ as two models because, up to some reasonably small $Q^2$, both the fixed order $z$-expansion and the Pad\'e should give the same intercept in the limit of perfect data.
+The reason we take the weighted average and do not include the AIC weight is because the $\chi^2$ of both is abnormally small as discussed below.

 $\bm {g_{S}^{u-d}}$: We neglect the results from the two $\{2^{\rm free}\}$ strategies, which are somewhat larger, because the associated $\Delta {\widetilde M}_1$ is larger than even that from the $\{4\}$ fit as discussed in Sec.~\ref{sec:charges}.
-Results from $\{4,3^\ast\}$ and $\{4^{N\pi},3^\ast\}$ overlap (see Fig~\ref{fig:diffcharges}) and no significant finite-volume correction is observed.
-Thus we average estimates from the latter two strategies, the two renormalization methods and the two fits, CCFV and CC, to get $g_{S}^{u-d} = 1.06(10)$.
-Note that the error estimate covers the neglected but larger $\{2^{\rm free}\}$ values.
+Results from $\{4,3^\ast\}$ and $\{4^{N\pi},3^\ast\}$ overlap (see Fig.~\ref{fig:diffcharges}) and no significant finite-volume correction is observed.
+Thus we average estimates from the latter two strategies and the two fits, CCFV and CC, all with the ${\rm Z}_1$ renormalization method (see Sec.~\ref{sec:gV}).
+The result is q$g_{S}^{u-d} = 1.06(9)$.
+Note that the error estimate covers the larger but neglected $\{2^{\rm free}\}$ values.

-The most significant variation in the CCFV fits shown in Fig.~\ref{fig:CCFVgS} in appendix~\ref{sec:appendixCCFV} is versus $a$.
-The difference between the $a=0.071$~fm and the $a=0$ value is $\sim 0.12$, so we assign, in Eq.~\eqref{eq:finalcharges}, an additional systematic uncertainty of 0.06 for possible unresolved discretization error.
+The most significant variation in the CCFV fits shown in Fig.~\ref{fig:CCFVgS} in Appendix~\ref{sec:appendixCCFV} is versus $a$.
+The difference between the $a=0.071$~fm and the $a=0$ value is $\sim 0.12$, so we assign, in Eq.~\eqref{eq:finalcharges}, an additional systematic uncertainty of 0.06 for possible incomplete accounting of the discretization error in the CCFV or CC fits.
 Estimates from the two renormalization methods show a difference of $\sim 0.04$, so we assign an additional systematic uncertainty of $0.02$.

 $\bm {g_{T}^{u-d}}$: We again neglect the results from the two $\{2^{\rm free}\}$ fits for the same reason as for $g_{S}^{u-d}$.
-Similarly, we average the remaining eight estimates in Table~\ref{tab:gASTfinal} and get $g_{T}^{u-d} = 0.95(5)$.
-The largest variation in the CCFV fits shown in Fig.~\ref{fig:CCFVgT} in appendix~\ref{sec:appendixCCFV} is versus $M_\pi^2$, with a possible $\sim 0.02$ difference between $M_\pi =170$ and the extrapolated 135~MeV value and between the two ES strategies (see Fig~\ref{fig:diffcharges}).
-So we estimate a $0.01$ uncertainty for possible additional ES effects.
-Lastly, the two renormalization methods give estimates that differ by $\sim 0.02$, so we assign an additional $0.01$ uncertainty due to it.
+Similarly, we take the weighted average of the remaining four estimates in Table~\ref{tab:gASTfinal} with ${\rm Z}_2$ renormalization and get $g_{T}^{u-d} = 0.97(3)$.
+The largest variation in the CCFV fits shown in Fig.~\ref{fig:CCFVgT} in Appendix~\ref{sec:appendixCCFV} is versus $M_\pi^2$, with a possible $\sim 0.02$ difference between $M_\pi =170$ and the extrapolated 135~MeV value.
+This difference is covered by the overall analysis (CC or CCFV) error.
+There is also a $\approx 0.02$ difference between the two ES strategies (see Fig.~\ref{fig:diffcharges}), so we assign a $0.01$ uncertainty for possible additional ES effects.
+Last, the two renormalization methods give estimates that differ by $\sim 0.02$, so we assign an additional $0.01$ uncertainty due to it.